umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Content-Types/Global-Content/index.md

 ![movePage.jpg](images/Globale-Widget.png)

-from here you select the node called Globale Widgets, you press the ... after doing that you will be prompted to choose from one of two options.
+From here you select the node called Globale Widgets, you press the ... after doing that you will be prompted to choose from one of two options.

 ![movePage.jpg](images/Globale-options.png)